danymar24/resume/static/media/resume.eafd15a7.md

 # Summary

-- Front end developer with 7+ years of experience involved in all phases of Software Development Life Cycle.
+- Full stack developer with 7+ years of experience involved in all phases of Software Development Life Cycle.
 Extensive experience in the development and design of web applications.
 - Experience in developing Front end applications using Javascript, HTML5, CSS3 and Javascript frameworks as AngularJs, Angular 2+, React, React Native.
 - Experience building Single page applications using AngularJs, Angular 2+ and React.